uudruid74/bashTheObjects/README.md

 bashTheObjects

-This is a simple to use object oriented library for bash.
-It supports some basic reflection and utility functions.
-The class library is small at the moment, but it will be built up soon, mostly with CGI/Web related functions.
+This is a quirky object oriented library for bash.
+It supports some basic reflection and utility functions and has a built-in debugger.
+There are a few classes for generating CGI scripts.

-There will also be some system-admin and install scripts done in this for a web-based linux-installer.
+The project is being abandoned, but I'll accept changes and fixes if you want to contribute.

 Artistic license.
 Do what you want with it.